-As outlined above, ensure your surgeon is a fully qualified Plastic and Reconstructive Surgeon with FRACS after his name.
-Almost all plastic surgeons in Australia are members of the Australian Society of Plastic Surgeons or ASPS.
+As outlined above, ensure your surgeon is a fully qualified Plastic Surgeon with FRACS after his name.
+Almost every plastic surgeon in Australia is a member of the Australian Society of Plastic Surgeons or ASPS.
 Practitioners who are not qualified surgeons will not have FRACS credentials.

 This can be by word of mouth (from friends and associates) or from your general practitioner.

 - How long has the surgeon been doing the procedure?